dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite starred github.db simonw

 If you are using an `auth.json` file you can omit the username to retrieve the starred repos for the authenticated user.

+## Scraping dependents for a repository

+The GitHub dependency graph can show other GitHub projects that depend on a specific repo, for example [simonw/datasette/network/dependents](https://github.com/simonw/datasette/network/dependents).

+This data is not yet available through the GitHub API.
+The `scrape-dependents` command scrapes those pages and uses the GitHub API to load full versions of the dependent repositories.

+    $ github-to-sqlite scrape-dependents github.db simonw/datasette

+The command accepts one or more repositories.

+Add `-v` for verbose output.